hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 **Sample**

 The sample section contains important metadata information you supplied to cellranger, such as what the Sample ID and the path used for the reference.
-It additionally supplied information on if introns were included and which version of the 10x kit was used.
+Additionally, it supplies information concerning if introns were included and which version of the 10x kit was used.
 For reproducibility purposes, this information is extremely useful as the version of cellranger that was used is also stored.

 <p align="center">
 <img src="../img/web_summary_sample.png" width="400">